 Even with best practices in place, network management can pose challenges for enterprises.

 Complexity and abstraction.
 Modern technologies also have their challenges as they add to the complexity of network environments.
-For instance, in virtualized environments, traditional network monitoring tools are forced to interact with hypervisors.
-Hypervisors force a split between appliance-based networking components, virtual routers, switches and firewalls and can complicate end-to-end visibility.
+For example, in virtualized environments, end-to-end visibility can be complicated by reporting gaps that can result when traditional network monitoring tools are used to track the hypervisors used to manage virtual machines.

-Overlay networks are similarly problematic as they can hide underlying hardware and software from monitoring tools.
+Overlay networks are similarly problematic, as they can obscure underlying hardware and software from monitoring tools.

 Interconnectivity.
-Although multi-cloud environments are gaining interest, the bridges that connect the environments are causing provisioning headaches, performance inconsistencies and security blind spots that network professionals are left to resolve.
-They make applying sound network management principles a difficult endeavor.
+Even as multi-cloud environments gain interest, the bridges that connect these environments are causing provisioning headaches, performance inconsistencies and security blind spots that network professionals are left to resolve.
+This makes applying sound network management principles a difficult endeavor.

 Network management tools